Blog

 The 1970s Come Alive in the Highly Entertaining Lowdown Road

 Look at that cover.
 Hard Case Crime might be the only publisher in this century who remembers how great painted covers used to be.
 This cover looks like a long-lost book you’d have found on the paperback spinner rack at the 7-Eleven in 1975 as you clutched a Slurpee in your hand, your favorite hero painted on the white, plastic cup.
-Or its the novelization to a 1970s movie you’d see at the drive-in.
+Or it’s the novelization to a 1970s movie you’d see at the drive-in.

 The cover was pretty much all I needed to see to know this was a book I wanted to read.
 The plot was just icing on the cake.
 Let me see if I can boil it down for you.